Other ways to search: Events Calendar | UTHSC | UTHSC News

 The ECHO study visit includes remote and in-person procedures.

-In-person portion: A CANDLE staff member will schedule a separate in-person visit to collect the child participants’ testing, measurements, and biospecimens.
+A CANDLE staff member will schedule a separate visit to collect child testing, physical measurements, and biospecimens.

-Please see below for a brief outline of what you can expect at the 2025 visit:
+Here’s a brief overview of what to expect at the 2026 visit:

 For more information on ECHO’s research focus please visit: https://echochildren.org/